wshops/wshops-fe-utils/README.md

 - `format:styles` - format `.cs` and `.scss` files with stylelint
 - `format` - format all with prettier and stylelint
 - `prepare` - script for setting up husky pre-commit hook

-## Acknowledgment

-If you found it useful somehow, I would be grateful if you could leave a star in the project's GitHub repository.

-Thank you.